 From 1950 to 1975, the Firm’s name went through various incantations of the names Martin, Logan, Moyers, and Martin.
 In 1976, the Firm’s name was changed to Moyers, Martin, Conway, Santee & Imel, which was maintained until 1985.

 Mr. Jack Santee was born in Skiatook, Oklahoma in 1931, where he was raised before attending the University of Oklahoma on a football scholarship in 1949.
-Mr. Santee’s OU football career includes one national championship as a player (’50) and 2 national championships (’55 and ’56) as a graduate assistant coach.
+Mr. Santee’s OU football career included one national championship as a player (’50) and 2 national championships (’55 and ’56) as a graduate assistant coach.
 Mr. Santee graduated from OU Law in 1956 and joined the Firm in 1958 after brief stints in banking and serving as a clerk for Federal District Court Judge Royce Savage.
-During his career, Mr. Santee has donated his time to coaching youth football, serving on the OU Board of Regents, and acting as counsel for numerous academic and civic institutions in Tulsa.
-Mr. Santee maintains regular office hours at the Firm, where he has been for more than 55 years.
+During his career, Mr. Santee donated his time to coaching youth football, serving on the OU Board of Regents, and acting as counsel for numerous academic and civic institutions in Tulsa.
+Mr. Santee maintained regular office hours at the Firm for more than 55 years, before retiring in 2016

 Mr. Mickey Imel was a native of Cushing, Oklahoma.
 Mr. Imel was also a part of Coach Wilkinson’s OU Football teams and graduated from OU law in 1959.
 After graduation, Mr. Imel spent time as a municipal court judge in Tulsa before being appointed United States District Attorney for the Northern District of Oklahoma by U.S. Attorney General Bobby Kennedy.
 Mr. Imel joined the Firm in 1966, where he remained until his passing in 2015.
 Mr. Imel was known as a talented and aggressive trial attorney throughout the State of Oklahoma.
 During his career at Moyers Martin Mr. Imel served on the OU Board of Regents and enjoyed spending time with his friends and law partners at Southern Hills.